oracle-livelabs/security/database/baseline/dbsat/dbsat.md

     - The **Discovery Parameters** table lists the parameters currently in use from the `dbsat.config` file:

         - **Schemas Scope = ALL**
-            - Specifies whether the search includes all schemas (excluding `SYS`, `SYSTEM`, and other Oracle-maintained schemas) or a specified set of comma-separated schemas.
-            - By default, `ALL` targets all applicable schemas.
+            - Determines which schemas are included in the search.
+            - `ALL` (default) scans all user schemas except Oracle-maintained schemas (SYS, SYSTEM, etc.).
+            - You can also specify a comma-separated list of schemas to target only those.

         - **Exclusion List File = NONE**
-            - Allows you to exclude specific tables, schemas, or columns from the results:
+            - Lets you specify a file containing tables, schemas, or columns to exclude from the results:
                 - Entire schema: `schemaD`
                 - Specific table: `schemaA.tableA`
                 - Specific columns: `schemaA.tableB.columnA ; schemaB.tableA.columnC`

         - **Minimum Rows Count = [1 (default)]**
-            - Excludes tables with fewer than the specified number of rows from the results.
+            - Excludes tables with fewer rows than the specified minimum from the results.
-            - This focuses the report on more significant tables by filtering out smaller, less relevant tables.
+            - Helps focus the report on significant tables by filtering out smaller, less relevant ones.

         - **Pattern File(s) = [sensitive.ini (default), other.ini, ...]**
-            - By default, `sensitive.ini` is used, containing English-based patterns to identify sensitive columns and comments.
+            - Default: sensitive.ini uses English-based patterns to identify sensitive data.
             - You can specify additional or alternative pattern files as needed.
-            - To search for sensitive data in other languages, contact your Oracle Account Manager.
-Oracle can provide sample pattern files in various languages to help you create your own.
+            - Need other languages?
+Contact your Oracle Account Manager for sample pattern files in various languages to help you create your own.

         > **Note:** Pattern files must be located in the same directory as the `dbsat.config` file.